The seed

 The lotus leaf doesn’t reject the water.
 The water falls on the leaf, fully in contact.
 But the water doesn’t stick.
 The leaf doesn’t absorb.
 They meet, then each goes its own way.

-My work puts me at a unique intersection: where AI meets infrastructure.
-Every day I see two forces collide — a genuine computing paradigm shift, and all the noise surrounding it.
+My work puts me at an intersection: AI meets infrastructure.
+Every day two forces collide on my desk — a real computing paradigm shift, and all the noise around it.
 My anchor isn’t a technology or a trend.
-It’s something deeper: the conviction that value lives in the gaps between layers.
-Others see systems as stacks.
-I see the dark spaces between them — and I build until information flows through.
-This doesn’t expire with any hype cycle, because it’s not about any particular layer.
-It’s about the act of weaving connections itself.
+It’s something underneath: the conviction that value lives in the gaps between layers.
+Other people see systems as stacks.
+I see the dark spaces between them, and I build until information flows through.
+That doesn’t expire with any hype cycle, because it’s not about any particular layer.
+It’s about weaving connections.

 Closing

 Chasing hype is a form of desire.
-Fear of trends is also a form of desire.
+Fearing the trend is also a form of desire.
 Both keep you living in the future instead of the present.

 Holding your ground isn’t stubbornness.
 Embracing change isn’t chasing wind.
-Cherishing what you have isn’t platitude — it’s the water on the lotus leaf: fully in contact with the world, bound by none of it.
+Cherishing what you have isn’t a platitude.
+It’s water on a lotus leaf — in full contact with the world, bound by none of it.

 “A troubled mind and anxious thoughts — these are precisely the forge that tempers heroes and refines you to completion.”

-So don’t fear confusion.
-Feeling torn between hype and trends — that itself is the forging process.
-The key isn’t to eliminate the tension, but to find your anchor — and then, step into the arena.
+So don’t fear the confusion.
+Feeling torn between hype and trends is the forging.
+The point isn’t to eliminate the tension.
+It’s to find the anchor underneath it, and then walk into the arena.

 Written on April 1, 2026 — a morning when, predictably, three new AI frameworks were announced.